vikstrous/WatTools/README.markdown

 - Make it possible for an admin to delete a revision.
 - The edit dialogs should only be rendered once on refresh and then when the edit buttons are pressed, they should simply populate the values of the inputs inside the dialog.
+- Extract form related things into a form api

 ##Disclaimer